DixonRes/DixonRes/README.md

 ### Bivariate Resultant (FLINT Built-in)

 For the bivariate case, we leverage FLINT's highly optimized resultant algorithms based on **optimizations of the subresultant algorithm**, which provide superior performance compared to Dixon matrix methods for two-polynomial systems.
-These algorithms are specifically designed for efficiency over finite fields and avoid the computational overhead of constructing and solving Dixon matrices.

 #### Dixon Matrix Size Reporting (3+ Polynomials)